oycar/minus-plus/Example/Journals/more_examples.md

 # Managed Fund Distributions #

 Distributions from managed funds are taxed on an accrual rather than a cash basis.
-To deal with this record distributions as being paid from a current _ASSET_ account _ASSET.CURRENT.ACCRUED_ (or in fact any distinctive final class name component could be used, eg _ASSET.CURRENT.DUE_)
+To deal with this record distributions as being paid from a current **ASSET** account **ASSET.CURRENT.ACCRUED** (in fact the final name component _ACCRUED_ is not required, but if some distinctive final name is not used the end of financial year accounts will not present these entries under a separate sub–heading.)

 ```
 2009 Jan 07, ASSET.CURRENT.ACCRUED:UBS_AUS.DUE,    CASH,  707.55,             [D], # UBS Australian Bonds Distribution